 I crumbled as I wrestled him out of the car with diminishing resolve.

 Inside, his teacher met us with confidence.
-“I’ll take him,” she instructed, arms outstretched.
-She’d lugged forty pounds of five-year-old through those doors a time or two before.
+“I’ll take him,” she instructed kindly, arms outstretched.
+She’d lugged forty pounds of five-year-old through those doors a time or two before, no doubt.

 I handed off my sobbing son, watched the door shut behind them, and cried all the way home.